Xeno69/Domination/co30_Domination.Altis/readme.txt

 Changelogs

+3.99e
+- Fixed: Vehicle ammoload did not work in the IFA3 version
+- Changed: Disabled loading and saving gear in Virtual Arsenal in the IFA3 version
+- Fixed: Arty operators were not able to call in artillery strikes anymore in the TT version
+- Fixed: Players were able to grind points by destroying their own vehicles
+- Fixed: Nasty bug in fire arty server script which broke arifire in the TT version
+- Fixed: Completely broke point handling in ranked mode (points needed for firing arty or calling in CAS) -> game breaker :(
+- Fixed: Don't send player overview for players who are not in the SQL database yet, broke initPlayerServer script
+- Fixed: In the TT version when a player switched sides SQL DB totalscore was not transfered to the new player in a running session (for the game it is a new player)
+- Fixed: Enemy spotted one of the teams was written twice on screen in the TT version
+- Fixed: When a player switched sides in the TT version he got the weapon he had saved while beeing on the other team side

 3.99
 - Changed: Rearanged i_weapons_default.sqf and added missing A3 weapons
 - Changed: Rewrote i_weapons_base.sqf, i_weapons_x now has a new format (weapons and other stuff now only needs the class names and no arrays with class names and other information anymore)